icinganalysis/icinganalysis.github.io/content/NACA-TN-1246.md

 ![Figure 5.
 Electric blade heaters in cooling—fan installation.](/images%2FNACA-TN-1246%2FFigure%205.png)

->Calibration of tunnel-Icing conditions. - The icing conditions were defined by the ambient-air temperature and liquid-water content of the air.
-Figure 6 presents the variation of liquid-water content with air temperature at the face of the cooling fan as determined by a survey conducted in the diffuser section of the icing research tunnel and a comparison of these conditions with the values recommended by the NACA Subcommittee on De-Icing Problems and. by the Mt.
-Washington Weather Bureau meetIng on June 19, 1945.
-The subcommittee values are one-half of the recommended maximum values an1. are for average or typical icing.
+>Calibration of tunnel-icing conditions. - The icing conditions were defined by the ambient-air temperature and liquid-water content of the air.
+Figure 6 presents the variation of liquid-water content with air temperature at the face of the cooling fan as determined by a survey conducted in the diffuser section of the icing research tunnel and a comparison of these conditions with the values recommended by the NACA Subcommittee on De-Icing Problems and by the Mt.
+Washington Weather Bureau meeting on June 19, 1945.
+The subcommittee values are one-half of the recommended maximum values and are for average or typical icing.
 Vertical cylinders rotating about their axes were installed in the diffuser section and, from measurements of the local velocity and the ice accumulation per